gfliker/argocd-gameday/README.md

 ## Activity #4 - Upgrade ArgoCD
 Currently, ArgoCD is sitting on version `2.5.4`.
 Engineers should examine existing patterns and upgrade ArgoCD to version `2.7.2`.

+## Activity #5 - Fix External Secrets
+The objective of this activity is to resolve a broken application - external-secrets.
+This application should reside within the ArgoCD Application Project `external-secrets`